idemery/NetWinChatAndCast/README.md

 ## How to use it
 1. Run one instance of the application as a host:
     - Open SecuredChat.exe
-    - Click Remoot
-    - Click Connect
+    - Click Remoot > Connect
-    - Click Yes.
+    - Choose Yes.
 2. Run one instance of the application as a client:
     - Open SecuredChat.exe
     - Click Remoot > Preferences > Set Custom User Name